SigveLan/Master/README.md

 - Using the exon data to filter out SNPs for vcf files: vcf_reader.py
     - Requires Linux

-- Combine all SNPs to single file: snps_combine.py
+- Combine all SNP files to single file: snps_combine.py
-    - Only necessary if multiple files was produced from vcf_reader.py
-    -

 - Running the main SNP filter: main.py
 - Extracting individual data for all missense SNPs (or other SNPs, depending): fetch_ind_data.py
     - Requires Linux